Japan in December 2025: Weather, Best Places & Winter Tips

 Participate in Winter Sports

-December kicks off the ski season in Japan.
-Top ski resorts such as Niseko, Hakuba, and Nozawa Onsen offer world-class facilities and powdery snow.
-Whether you're a beginner or an expert, Japan's ski resorts cater to all levels.
+December kicks off the early ski season in northern Japan.
+Top ski resorts such as Niseko, Hakuba, and Nozawa Onsen offer world-class facilities and affordable prices to all levels.

 Christmas in Japan